kunalranglani/WorkItemCustomizationSample/README.md

 # WorkItemCustomizationSample

-Sample C# console app for adding a new field and associating it with a work item type
+Sample C# console app for adding a new field and associating it with a work item type for a Azure DevOps project

 ```bash
 .\WorkItemCustomizationSample.exe --help